Oumaimataheri/Flask_sentiment_analysis_movie_review/README.md

 ## Classification model :
 Once the Word2Vec vectors are ready for training , DecisionTreeClassifier is used here to do the sentiment classification in other words to predict the target labels.
 Decision tree classifier is Supervised Machine learning algorithm for classification.

-## Deploy our machine learning model using FLASK :
+## Deployment of the ML model using FLASK :
 You do not have to be a pro in HTML to build the front end of your application!
 First of all i create the frontend of my application then i Connect the webpage with the Model using FLASK .
 ## Requirements :
 There are some library requirements for the project and some which are specific to individual methods.
 The requirements are as follows: